evkx/evkx.github.io/content/models/ds/3/3_E-Tense/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 4 hours and 37 minutes.

 {{< sitefiguresized thumb="models/ds/3/3_e-tense/charging_1_st.jpg" title="DS 3 E-Tense" width="3000" height="1970"  >}}